JaredHane98/AWS-EKS-AURORA/README.md

 ---

-Rather than launching EC2 instance within the VPC we can use the RDS Query Editor to create a table.
-Log into the editor using the RDS_SECRET_ARN & RDS_DATABASE_NAME provided in the CDK outputs.
-Then create a table with the following command.
+Instead of launching an EC2 instance within the VPC, you can use the RDS Query Editor to create a table.
+Log in to the editor using the RDS_SECRET_ARN and RDS_DATABASE_NAME provided in the CDK outputs.
+Then, create a table using the following command.

 ```sql
 create table EmployeeTable (